 Of course, anything on Twitter is short-lived and reaches only a small, self-selecting audience: Research firm eMarketer estimates that only 11 percent of U.S. adult Internet users are on the micro-blogging site.
 And even though some celebs have faithful groups of followers, it can be hard to measure whether their tweets lead people to spend.

-Still, celeb tweets can be a way to grab a captive audience at a time when many people are skipping TV commercials with their digital video recorders.
+Still, celeb tweets can be a way to grab an audience at a time when many people skip TV commercials using their digital video recorders.
 And paying a celeb to tweet is much cheaper than a traditional advertising campaign.
 Want a tweet from Khloe Kardashian?
 That will cost about $8,000, according to prices listed by social media marketer Izea.
 Looking for a cheaper option?
 Ray J is about $2,300.

 Companies like Izea, Ad.ly and twtMob usually pair products with celebs through a combination of software algorithms and Hollywood instinct.
 The companies say they use many metrics to gauge the effectiveness of a paid tweet, such as the number of times it gets reposted by others.